Events for prospective students and schools groups

 Teacher or prospective student?
 Sign up to receive email updates about our open days, and other events and activities for school-age pupils and prospective students.

-Open days are held at the Department to provide prospective students (and their families/teachers) with an opportunity to meet current staff and students, to see demonstrations of project work done by our students and the research work of the Department, to hear a short talk about university-level Computer Science, attend sample lectures and to get answers to any questions you have.
+Oxford Podcast Open days are held at the Department to provide prospective students (and their families/teachers) with an opportunity to meet current staff and students, to find out about the courses and the research work of the Department, to attend sample lectures and to get answers to any questions you have.
 The talks in the department are written with students in mind, but are also suitable for parents and teachers.
 In the event, though, of the lecture rooms becoming overfull priority will be given to prospective students.
+We do ask that as our open day with the Mathematical Institute in spring is often oversubscribed, that attending students do not bring more than 2 guests along.

 For any queries, please email email@example.com